 How do you choose a laptop from the hundreds on the market?
 Here are our top 10 tips.

-Laptops offer brilliant portability, but less flexibility than a desktop once you’ve made your choice.
+Laptops offer brilliant portability and power, but they’re ultimately less flexible than a desktop.
+Once you’ve made your choice, you’ve made it.

-You could just decide upon a budget and grab whatever a big manufacturer such as Dell or HP is selling for that price, but what if the machine doesn’t do what you want?
+You could just decide upon a budget and grab whatever a big manufacturer such as Dell, Lenovo, HP, or Acer is selling for that price, but what if the machine doesn’t do what you want?
 What if the keyboard or screen isn’t right, or it doesn’t have all the ports you need?
-You can’t just swap out your keyboard or plug in an expansion card as you can on a desktop PC.
+You can’t just swap out your keyboard monitor and while you can do things like upgrade the RAM or move up to a bigger or faster hard drive, doing those things is not as easy as it is on a desktop PC.

 For this reason you need to think carefully about what you need your laptop for before you hand over your cash.
 In this buying guide, we’ll cut through some of the confusion by taking you through the different kinds of laptop available, providing an overview of the different specifications you’ll come across.